 Friday, October 19; 1:15pm - 2:45pm; Room: Wyeth Gallery BC

 Moderator: Anthony Burrow, Cornell University

-Panelist: David S. Yeager, University of Texas at Austin
+Panelist: David S. Yeager, Associate Professor of Psychology, The University of Texas at Austin

 Invited Data Blitz